Code-Institute-Submissions/roadrunner-discotheques/README.md

 ### Home

 Gives a brief description of how the company was founded and what services they provide, also allows for easy navigation to any part of the site.
+A Reviews section can be found near the foot of the page.

 ### Services

 Various service pages give a brief description of the packages and products on offer with Roadrunner Discotheques, all pages have a link to contact the company and visit their social media pages via the nav bar and the footer.
 Service pages include:

-* wedding.html
+* A page devoted to Bespoke Wedding Packages (wedding.html).
-* lights.html
+* A page devoted to the hire and use of Lights and PA systems (lights.html).
-* race-night.html
+* A page devoted to help setting up charity Race Nights (race-night.html)
-* after-dinner.html
+* A page devoted to hire of an After Dinner Speaker or comic (after-dinner.html)
-* laser.html
+* A page devoted to all Laser technology that can Roadrunner Discotheques can provide (laser.html)
-* photobooth.html
+* A page devoted to Photobooth and Selfie Wizard hire (photobooth.html)

 ### Contact